Skip to main content

 Install OS with Nextcloud and ONLYOFFICE

-3. Click Change the OS configuration.
+3. Click Change OS Configuration.

 #cloud-config